2040 Official Community Plan

 Work with Interior Health to support the continued growth of Kelowna General Hospital, respecting the context of the surrounding neighbourhoods, through the implementation of the Hospital Area Plan.

 Policy 5.7.3.
-Health District Neighbourhood Transition.
+Health District Neighbourhood Services.

 Policy 5.7.4.
 Cottonwoods Care Centre.